Diogenes of Oenoanda: Life

 Nothing is known about the life of Diogenes apart from the limited information he reveals to us.
 The inscription itself, which had been dated to the late 2nd century, has now been assigned on epigraphic grounds to the Hadrianic period, 117–138AD.
-Diogenes was wealthy enough to acquire a large tract of land in the city of Oenoanda to construct (or possibly buy) a piazza to display his inscription.
+Diogenes was wealthy enough to acquire a large tract of land in the city of Oenoanda to construct (or possibly buy) a stoa to display his inscription.
 As a man who had found peace by practicing the doctrines of Epicurus, he tells us that in his old age he was motivated "to help also those who come after us" and "to place therefore the remedies of salvation by means of this porch."

 The inscription

-Diogenes constructed a rectangular piazza surrounded by a portico, and furnished with statues.
+Diogenes constructed a rectangular stoa surrounded by a portico, and furnished with statues.
 On one of the smaller sides he placed a portal, with perhaps his mausoleum on the opposite side.
 On the two larger sides he inscribed a lengthy account of Epicurean doctrines.
 The inscription was 2.37 meters high, and extended about 80 meters.
 It was originally about 25 000 words long and filled about 260 square metres of wall space.
 It was discovered in 1884, and the first 64 fragments were published in 1892.
 Since then, more fragments have been discovered, notably in a series of excavations led by Martin Ferguson Smith.
 Perhaps a quarter of the inscription has been recovered.
 New parts are being discovered in the excavations of the Deutsches Archäologisches Institut; among the parts discovered in 2008 was a statement on Plato's theory of cosmogony.

 The inscription contains three treatises written by Diogenes as well as various letters and maxims: